-With international travel pretty much off the books for the rest of 2020, it’s time to look to the highways and byways of the good ol’ Australian soil to get your travel fix.
+With international travel pretty much off the books for the foreseeable, it’s time to look to the highways and byways of the good ol’ Australian soil to get your travel fix.
 That means the great Australian road trip is back in a big way.
 A chance to see our ever-changing landscape in a time of massive upheaval, use your tourist dollars to support struggling communities, and get a little elbow room as quarantine winds down.
 A chance to stay socially distanced without going fully stir-crazy.
 But how can you stay safe while doing all the above?
 Check out our tips below.

 How do I fill up my car safely with fuel?